 Welcome to my stop on the Starlight by Chelsea M Campbell Blog Tour.
-Thanks to Candace of CBB Book Promotion for hosting and you can check out the full schedule on the Tour Page
+Thanks to Candace of CBB Book Promotion for hosting and you can check out the full schedule on the Tour Page.

 Book description: